 Jewelry is a girl's best friend.
 It can dress up any outfit and can make our outfits much more dramatic if we choose to be.
 Making it an easy go-to accessory for any lady looking to do something different to their outfit.
-Being a fan of jewelry from fine jewelry to costume jewelry, I found it's great to have them but, to remember what I had was a little harder if it wasn't organized well.
+Being a fan of jewelry from fine jewelry to costume jewelry, I found it's great to have them but to remember what I had was a little harder if it wasn't organized well.

 This post will help you organize your jewelry in amazing ways to truly display them in your bedroom/closet for easy access.
-But, first I must mention that if you have an excessive amount of jewelry, it's a great time to pare down these items to a more comfortable amount.
+But first, I must mention that if you have an excessive amount of jewelry, it's a great time to pare down these items to a more comfortable amount.
 Visit our "Places to Donate Jewelry" post for more information.

-Standard Jewelry Boxes
+1. Standard Jewelry Boxes

-Making your own Jewelry Organizer
+2. Make your own Jewelry Organizer

 ***AD*** Boutique Rugs: Looking for rugs?
 Check out their wide variety of beautifully designed rugs.